 I am an Assistant Professor in the Department of Political Science at Virginia Tech.
-My broad research interests include citizenship, forced migration, law and society, gender, and Middle East politics.
-Currently, my research focuses on the legal and practiced dimensions of citizenship as well as variations in citizenship policies toward migrant groups and women.
+My broad research interests include citizenship, migration, law and society, gender, and Middle East politics, particularly in Jordan.
+Currently, my research focuses on the legal and practiced dimensions of citizenship as well as variations in citizenship policies toward refugee groups and women.

 I received a Ph.D. and M.A. in political science from the George Washington University.
 I also hold a master’s degree in public policy (M.P.P.) as well as a B.A. in political and social thought and in foreign affairs from the University of Virginia.
 In addition, I previously worked for the World Bank’s Middle East and North Africa Social Protection unit, focusing on projects in Kuwait, Oman, Iraq, and the Palestinian Territories.